• Skip to primary navigation

 How To Make Hard Boiled Eggs

 2. Place the pot (uncovered) on the stove top and bring the water to a boil.
-Allow the water to boil for 1 minute, turn off the heat, cover the pot, and set a timer for 12 minutes.
+Allow the water to boil for about 30 seconds, turn off the heat, cover the pot, and set a timer for 12 minutes.

 3. After 12 minutes, remove the eggs with a slotted spoon and place them a bowl full of ice water.
 Allow the eggs to cool for 5 minutes or so.

 5. Lightly tap the eggs on a hard surface and peel the shells.
 This process does take a bit of patience.
-Once all the shells are removed place the eggs on a cutting board and cut them into pieces.
-(You can cut the eggs as large or small as you like).
+Once all the shells are removed, place the eggs onto a cutting board and cut them into large chunks.

-Creamy lemon dressing in small glass bowl with whisk.
+Lemon mayo dressing in glass bowl with small whisk.

 How To Make Creamy Lemon Dressing

-1. Combine ½ cup mayo, 2 Tbsp.
-Dijon mustard, ¼ cup lemon juice, ½ tsp. garlic powder, ½ tsp. onion powder, and a generous pinch of salt and pepper in a small bowl.
+1. To make the dressing, combine ½ cup mayo, 2 Tbsp.
+Dijon mustard, 3 Tbsp. lemon juice, 1 tsp. each of garlic powder and onion powder, and ½ tsp. of kosher salt and ¼ tsp. of pepper in a small bowl.

 2. Stir until completely combined using a fork or small whisk.

-Cooked potatoes and eggs tossed with dressing in large glass mixing bowl.
+Cooked potatoes and eggs tossed in creamy dressing in large glass bowl with spoon.

 How Much Dressing Should I Add?

-Mediterranean potato salad garnished with chives in ceramic bowl with metal spoon.
+Mediterranean style potato salad garnished with fresh chives in ceramic bowl with spoon.

 Can Potato Salad Be Made The Day Ahead?